 ‚You’re already up here.
 Hello.’
 The head turns around and looks at me.
 I wasn’t expecting that at all.
 It grabbed my neck so fast I couldn’t react anyhow.
 I start to choke but I don’t have any strength to defend myself.

-Those eyes are hypnotizing.
+Those green eyes are hypnotizing.
 I have to stop looking at them.
 They’re taking all my power.

 ‚Poor creature.
 You’ll be mine.’